Shocking child rape loophole 'put an end to my childhood'

 She's the bride.
 And a soon-to-be mother.

 Tina, who spoke to news.com.au on the condition only her first name was published, was just 13 years old when she fell pregnant to a 33-year-old man.
-But instead of the man being charged with statutory rape, he was granted a license to marry her that same year, in Louisville, Kentucky.
+But instead of the man being charged with statutory rape, he was granted a licence to marry her that same year, in Louisville, Kentucky.
 Tina spent the next decade in an abusive relationship with her husband.

 "I was terrified that day," Tina said while showing news.com.au a photo of herself in a white lace dress at her 2007 wedding ceremony.